AhmadTaheri2021/Federated-Deep-Learning/README.md

 ![image](https://user-images.githubusercontent.com/92728743/141955974-0b7e2165-3cfd-47db-aff0-0e53f12449c5.png)

-      fig. 1.
+      Fig. 1.
 A schematic view of Federated Learning approach

 ## *Descriptions of implementation :*
 In this project, a Federated Deep Learning Simulator (FedSim) is introduced.
 FedSim provides a simple and flexible platform to implement federated learning algorithms and strategies, such as aggregation methods, communication methods, and compression methods. it is also provided to implement different strategies for local optimization algorithms (customized learning rate, batch size and so on).